nicorost/nicorost/README.md

 - 📈 Biostatistician.
 - 🖥️ Currently working at [Roche Diagnostics](https://www.roche.com/about/business/diagnostics) in Penzberg.
 - 🚀 R & Python.
+- 📣 Sportter - sports events in and around Munich.

 #### More:
 - [Website](https://nicorost.github.io)